kie4280/kie4280/README.md

 📕 Pursuing an M.S. in Computer Science at NYCU, Taiwan starting in 2023.
 Research focused on Computer Vision.

-❤️ Interested in Computer Vision, Backend Engineering, FPGAs.
+❤️ Interested in Computer Vision, full stack development, FPGAs.

 🔭 I’m currently working on my research.
 Hope everything goes well 🙏.